sajadadineh/direct-instagram-bot/README.md

 # direct-instagram-bot

-This robot is sending direct to a user's following
+This robot is sending direct to a following's ID

 ## Description